rsperry79/MTurkServers/README.md

 ﻿
 # MTurk Hitapp Template #
-This project is to build and make a MTurk external question server hitapp
+This project is to build a MTurk hitapps for data collection

 ## Technology used
 1. Node - JavaScript engine